markov98/trading-card-editor/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Known bugs

+Images hosted on some domains wont show up when you capture the card.